Dioxins and Furans

 Germany BfR Warns Against Heating Sucralose-Containing Foods Above 120 °C Following EFSA Re-evaluation

-EFSA and Germany’s BfR have identified health risks from heating sucralose (E 955) above 120°C, citing the formation of carcinogenic chlorinated compounds.
-This scientific re-evaluation signals likely future EU restrictions on sucralose in bakery products and necessitates a review of product formulations and consumer preparation instructions.
+EFSA and Germany's BfR have identified significant health risks from heating sucralose above 120°C due to the formation of carcinogenic chlorinated compounds.
+This scientific consensus signals imminent EU regulatory restrictions for bakery applications and requires immediate review of product formulations and consumer cooking instructions.

 Minnesota SF 4578 Proposes Emissions Limits and Monitoring for Municipal Solid Waste Incinerators